 Any schedule changes MAY impact your VA payment.

 Complete the Cancellation/Withdrawal form with the Registrar's Office.
-Students also need to contact Veteran & Nontraditional Student Services so the VA funding can be adjusted.
+Students also need to contact Veteran & Military Student Services so the VA funding can be adjusted.

 Students can take courses at another school and have them transferred to UND.
 One option is through collaborative courses.
-These type of courses are billed through UND, more information can be found through the Registrar's Office.
+These type of courses are available through North Dakota schools and are billed through UND.
+More information can be found through the Registrar's Office.

-As a student called to active military duty, the first step is to contact the Certifying Official and send a copy of the military orders to Veteran & Nontraditional Student Services.
+As a student called to active military duty, the first step is to contact the Certifying Official and send a copy of the military orders to Veteran & Military Student Services.

 If a student is not on active military service at the beginning of an academic term and are called or ordered to active military service for 14 consecutive days or longer during the term, students have several options regarding your classes at UND.